Braintrust (BTRST) Price Reaches $0.82 on Top Exchanges

-Braintrust (BTRST) traded down 1.1% against the US dollar during the 1 day period ending at 17:00 PM E.T. on April 21st.
-During the last seven days, Braintrust has traded down 7.4% against the US dollar.
-One Braintrust token can now be purchased for about $0.82 or 0.00003016 BTC on exchanges.
-Braintrust has a market cap of $66.10 million and $653,075.27 worth of Braintrust was traded on exchanges in the last day.
+Braintrust (BTRST) traded 0.6% lower against the dollar during the 1 day period ending at 18:00 PM ET on April 23rd.
+One Braintrust token can currently be purchased for approximately $0.82 or 0.00002991 BTC on exchanges.
+During the last week, Braintrust has traded down 7.3% against the dollar.
+Braintrust has a market capitalization of $65.81 million and $522,568.49 worth of Braintrust was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.